nikolozjakhua/cicd-pipeline/README.md

 Jenkinsfile-1 for manually deploy application in main or dev branch

 Jenkinsfile-3/4 automatically triggers when multibranch pipeline success and deploys on the main/dev branch

+Trivy installed on the Jenkins container, hadolint container and Jenkins has shared volume of docker.sock and permissions for the Docker.